Chart Color Schemes

 Educational achievement in West Ryde - Meadowbank places it within the top 10% nationally, reflecting strong academic performance and high qualification levels across the community

-Educational attainment in West Ryde-Meadowbank significantly exceeds national and state averages.
-As of 2021, 52.3% of residents aged 15 and above hold university qualifications, compared to 30.4% nationally and 32.2% in New South Wales (NSW).
-Bachelor degrees are the most common at 32.8%, followed by postgraduate qualifications at 16.7%.
-Vocational pathways account for 22.6% of qualifications, with advanced diplomas at 11.1% and certificates at 11.5%.
+Educational attainment in West Ryde - Meadowbank is notably higher than broader benchmarks.
+As of the latest data, 52.3% of residents aged 15 years and over hold university qualifications, compared to 30.4% nationally and 32.2% in NSW.
+Bachelor degrees are the most prevalent at 32.8%, followed by postgraduate qualifications at 16.7% and graduate diplomas at 2.8%.
+Vocational pathways account for 22.6% of qualifications among those aged 15 years and over, with advanced diplomas making up 11.1% and certificates 11.5%.

 Frequently Asked Questions - Education